computational-nutrition-lab/DietR/README.md

-# DietR
+### DietR
-Repo to house DietR codes and website materials.
+This repo will house scripts to become a dietary pattern analysis R toolkit.